http4k/http4k/src/docs/blog/http4k_v4/index.md

-title: http4k blog: http4k v4
+title: http4k blog: http4k v4 Unleashed
 description: There's a new major http4k release!
 Read about all the new stuff the team have been working on for http4k v4.

-# http4k v4 unleashed
+# http4k v4 Unleashed

 ##### november 2020 / the http4k team